pozitron57/open-source-comments/README.md

   `open_issues`, both equal to 131, whereas there are 110 issues and 21 PR.

 - `apigh/<date>` folders store a lot of information which is never used.
-  Need to write a python script to extract only needed info from the files and delete the rest.
+  Need to extract only needed info from the files and remove the rest.

 - Plot stars vs. time for ~10 top commenting systems.
 Update the plot daily automatically.

+- Get rid of yaml, convert data.yaml to data.json

 ## Contribution